The 10 most innovative health companies of 2020

 For blending in-person and remote mental health counseling

-Lyra Health provides an array of in-person and remote behavioral therapy for some 600,000 employees.
-Its secret sauce is executing a particular kind of mental health practice called cognitive behavioral therapy, which research shows is effective at combating anxiety and depression.
+Lyra Health provides an array of in-person and remote behavioral therapy for more than 1 million employees and their families.
+Its secret sauce is evidence-based therapies, such as cognitive behavioral therapy, which research shows is effective at combating anxiety and depression, paired with remote meeting services for in between face-to-face visits.

 5. Paragon Biosciences